 Birthmarks refer to skin spots that are apparent at birth or shortly afterward.
-Marks on your skin such as moles may occur later on in life but aren’t considered birthmarks.
+In rare cases, some birthmarks may appear on the skin during childhood.
+Other types of marks on your skin such as moles may occur later on in life but aren’t considered birthmarks.

 - Vascular birthmarks occur if blood vessels in a particular area of your skin don’t form the way they should.
 For example, there may be too many blood vessels clustered in one area or the blood vessels may be wider than they should be.